MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/import-custom-controls.md

 # Package a code component

 This topic describes how to import code components into Common Data Service.
-After implementing the code components using the PowerApps CLI, the next step is to bundle all the code component elements into a solution file and import the solution file into Common Data Service so that you can see the code components in runtime.
+After implementing the code components using the Power Apps CLI, the next step is to bundle all the code component elements into a solution file and import the solution file into Common Data Service so that you can see the code components in runtime.

 To create and import a solution file: